-This page shows you how to create and manage Tags in your Google Kubernetes Engine (GKE) clusters.
+This page shows you how to use Tags to manage your Google Kubernetes Engine (GKE) clusters and conditionally apply Identity and Access Management policies to nodes.

 Overview

-key/value pair using a tag binding.
-For each key, you can attach one value to a
+For each key, you can attach one value to

 to a GKE